 All baggage should be locked (where applicable).
-The Company's liability with respect to checked baggage is spelt out in Clause 2 above.
+The Company's liability with respect to check-in baggage is spelt out in Clause 2 above.

 Total baggage exceeding 100kg will not be accepted as excess baggage and must be processed at a cargo outlet at the applicable cargo rate.

-Cabin baggage should not exceed 7kg in total and the total linear dimensions should not exceed 105cm.
-The articles listed below may be carried by a Passenger as cabin baggage over and above the free checked baggage allowance:
+Each passenger occupying a paid seat is entitled to carry-on baggage.
+Carry-on baggage should not exceed 7kg in total and the total linear dimensions should not exceed 105cm.
+Your carry-on baggage may be weighed and measured and, if necessary, may need to be carried as check-in baggage in accordance with the check-in baggage allowance.
+The articles listed below may be carried by a Passenger as carry-on baggage over and above the free check-in baggage allowance:

 A lady's handbag, pocketbook or purse, which is appropriate to normal travelling dress and is not being used as a container for the transportation of articles which would otherwise be regarded as baggage;